Are you looking to create your very own custom floor plan for your upcoming event on Remo?

 Once you’re happy with your map background you need to group all the elements present into a single layer.
 Name this layer “map-background”

 The Conference Area represents what your guests see when they first enter your event space.
-Therefore, whatever you want your guests to see easily, please make sure to place this within this conference area layer.
+Therefore, whatever you want your guests to see easily, please make sure to place this within this conference area space.

 For example in the picture below, all the tables, seats, billboards, green room, sponsors, and floor are within the conference area layer, thus all these elements will be seen by guests entering into an event with the floor plan below: